HectorVilas/odin-tic-tac-toe/README.md

 The page:

-- ❌a way to write and edit player names (modal?)
+- ✔️a way to write and edit player names (modal?)
 - ✔️a play area in the center
 - - ✔️made with grid
 - - ~~size adjusted by viewport~~ (static values has been used for aesthetics)